larryhastings/appeal/README.md

 "argument groups": the first group is required, and consumes one command-line argument; the second group is optional, and consumes three command-line arguments.

+(We actually saw our first "argument group" in the second example in the
+**Annotations And Introspection** section above, but that time the argument group was an oparg.)

 Now let's add an option and see what changes: